tbenade/wercker-devcenter/source/articles/deployment/heroku.md

     -----> Removing wercker from sharp-mountain-4005... done, v1 (free)

 This removes both the wercker addon from your Heroku application and the Heroku deploy target on wercker.

-## Additional Resources and Support

-You can find more information at wercker's [devcenter](https://devcenter.wercker.com) and our [blog](https://blog.wercker.com).
-Feel free to contact us with feedback or questions via email at pleasemailus@wercker.com

 -------